NUS-CS2100DE/labs/docs/manuals/03/lab_03.md

 A register is a memory element that stores the value of a bit.
 For the purposes of FPGA designs (for Xilinx FPGAs, anyway), a register is a D-Flip Flop (remember those from last week?).
 At every positive clock edge, whatever is on the input `D` gets transmitted to the output `Q`, and doesn't change until the next positive clock edge.
 So, we can see how the register has "memory" - while a combinational circuit will change as soon as any of the inputs change, a register will retain the same output until it receives a clock signal.

-To make this a bit more concrete, here is some Verilog code to create a D flip flop:
+To make this a bit more concrete, here is some SystemVerilog code to create a D flip flop:

 ```systemverilog linenums="1"
 	module DFF (